 What bothers me most is that the warning does not appear on the sales pages.
 Nor did it appear in the PR email I was sent.
 If I purchased this palette, it would be thinking it was an eye shadow palette and I would be mightily pissed to then read the warning.
 I’m glad I saw the issue in the Sephora reviews before I hit the buy button.

 So, is the Urban Decay Electric Palette Safe?

 Heck, I don’t know!
-It apparently would be viewed as safe in most countries.
+It apparently would be viewed as safe in most countries since outside of the US neon eye pigments are considered safe.
 But given that certain shades are not approved for use in the eye area in the United States, I say proceed with caution.
 If you tend to have sensitivities to dyes, you might was to be particularly wary.
 Temptalia also reported that a couple of those shades stained the skin, even when using primer (see more here).
 I do tend to be sensitive to some dyes, so I am not touching this one no matter how gorgeous it looks.
 I do admit that it looks beautiful.

 With all that said, it is a beautiful looking palette that is getting rave reviews.
-If you are not worried about the warning, you can buy it here at Sephora.
-Because of the warning, I decided to pass on it and might pick up a Smashbox Santigolden palette instead.
+If you are not worried about the warning, you can buy it at various sources, such as here on Amazon, even though it is now no longer avaialbe through Urban Decay.
+Because of the warning, I decided to pass on it.

 Update: Phyrra has a great dupe list of other brands that match the Urban Decay Electric shades.
 You can see that here.